Szymon-Krysztopolski/b4m-treenity/docs/launch.md

 [back to README](./../README.md)

 ### Environment preparation
+*All the following commands are executed in the root directory*

 Create an `.env` file according to the template found in the `.env.template` file.
 You can copy the file and fill in the missing values.
 It is important that the file with the variables is named `.env` and that it is in the same folder as `docker-compose.yml`.
 Docker compose automatically retrieves the variables found in the `.env` configuration file.
 ```bash
 cp .env.template .env